Ujjain–Bhopal section

 The Ujjain–Bhopal section is under the jurisdiction of Western Railway and West Central Railway.
-The length of Ujjathe in–Bhopal section is 183 km.
+The length of Ujjain–Bhopal section is 183 km.

 History

-In 1895, the Ujjain-Bhopal section was opened by Bombay, Baroda and Central India Railway.
-Doubling of Ujjain–Mthe aksi s-ction and Maksi-Bhthe opal section (except 54 km) was completed during 1964-65 and 1993-2001 respectively.
-The doubling of Kalapipal-Phanda section (except 5.83 km), Akodia-Shujalpur section and Parbati-Baktal section was completed during 2003–08, 2005–10 and 2012–13 respectively.
+In 1895, The Ujjain–Bhopal section was opened by Bombay, Baroda and Central India Railway.
+Doubling of Ujjain–Maksi section and Maksi–Bhopal section (except 54 km) was completed during 1964-65 and 1993-2001 respectively.
+Doubling of Kalapipal-Phanda section (except 5.83 km), Akodia-Shujalpur section and Parbati-Baktal section was completed during 2003–08, 2005–10 and 2012–13 respectively.

 The branch of Ujjain-Tajpur, Tajpur-Maksi and Maksi-Bolai was electrified during 1990–91.
-The branch of Bolai-Shujalpur, Shujalpur-Kalapipal, Kalapipal-Sehore and Sehore-Bhopal was electrified during 1991-92, respectively.
+The branch of Bolai-Shujalpur, Shujalpur-Kalapipal, Kalapipal-Sehore and Sehore-Bhopal was electrified during 1991-92 respectively.